shengyanli1982/events/README.md

 `EventEmitter` is safe for concurrent use.
 Handler registration uses `sync.RWMutex` and the stop flag uses `atomic.Bool`.
 Events are pooled via `sync.Pool` to minimize GC pressure under load.

+**Concurrent backpressure:** When the underlying pipeline's scheduler buffer is full (e.g. `SimpleScheduler` with a fixed buffer size), `EmitWithTopic` and `Emit` may return an error (such as `karta.ErrSchedulerFull`).
+In high-throughput scenarios, callers should implement retry logic with a short backoff to handle transient buffer saturation gracefully.

 ## Examples

 See the [`./examples`](./examples) directory for runnable demos: